natcap/invest.users-guide/source/carbonstorage.rst

 Managing landscapes for carbon storage and sequestration requires information about how much and where carbon is stored, how much carbon is sequestered or lost over time, and how shifts in land use affect the amount of carbon stored and sequestered over time.
 Since land managers must choose among sites for protection, harvest, or development, maps of carbon storage and sequestration are ideal for supporting decisions influencing these ecosystem services.

 Such maps can support a range of decisions by governments, NGOs, and businesses.
 For example, governments can use them to identify opportunities to earn credits for reduced (carbon) emissions from deforestation and degradation (REDD).
 Knowing which parts of a landscape store the most carbon would help governments efficiently target incentives to landowners in exchange for forest conservation.
 Additionally, a conservation NGO may wish to invest in areas where high levels of biodiversity and carbon sequestration overlap (Nelson et al. 2008).
-A timber company may also want to maximize its returns from both timber production and REDD carbon credits (Plantinga and Birdsey 1994), in which case they could use the InVEST timber production model in tandem with the carbon model to assess management options.
+A timber company may also want to maximize its returns from both timber production and REDD carbon credits (Plantinga and Birdsey 1994).

 .. primerend

 The Model
 =========

 Carbon storage on a land parcel largely depends on the sizes of four carbon "pools:" aboveground biomass, belowground biomass, soil, and dead organic matter.
-The InVEST Carbon Storage and Sequestration model aggregates the amount of carbon stored in these pools according to the land use maps and classifications produced by the user.
+The InVEST Carbon Storage and Sequestration model aggregates the amount of carbon stored in these pools according to land use maps and classifications provided by the user.
 Aboveground biomass comprises all living plant material above the soil (e.g., bark, trunks, branches, leaves).
-Belowground biomass encompasses the living root systems of aboveground biomass.Soil organic matter is the organic component of soil, and represents the largest terrestrial carbon pool.
+Belowground biomass encompasses the living root systems of aboveground biomass.
+Soil organic matter is the organic component of soil, and represents the largest terrestrial carbon pool.
 Dead organic matter includes litter as well as lying and standing dead wood.

-Using maps of land use and land cover types and the amount of carbon stored in carbon pools, this model estimates: the net amount of carbon stored in a land parcel over time and the market values of the carbon sequestered in remaining stock.
+Using maps of land use and land cover types and the amount of carbon stored in carbon pools, this model estimates the net amount of carbon stored in a land parcel over time and the market value of the carbon sequestered in remaining stock.
 Limitations of the model include an oversimplified carbon cycle, an assumed linear change in carbon sequestration over time, and potentially inaccurate discounting rates.
 Biophysical conditions important for carbon sequestration such as photosynthesis rates and the presence of active soil organisms are also not included in the model.

 How it Works
 ------------

-The model maps carbon storage densities to landuse/landcover (LULC) rasters which include types such as forest, pasture, or agricultural land.
+The model maps carbon storage densities to land use/land cover (LULC) rasters which include types such as forest, pasture, or agricultural land.
 The model summarizes results into raster outputs of storage, value, as well as aggregate totals.

 For each LULC type, the model requires an estimate of the amount of carbon in at least one of the four fundamental pools described above.
 If the user has data for more than one pool, the modeled results will be more complete.
 The model simply applies these estimates to the LULC map to produce a map of carbon storage in the carbon pools included.

 If the user provides both a current and future LULC map, then the net change in carbon storage over time (sequestration and loss) and its social value can be calculated.
-To estimate this change in carbon sequestration over time, the model is simply applied to the current landscape and a projected future landscape, and the difference in storage is calculated, map unit by map unit.
+To estimate this change in carbon sequestration over time, the model is simply applied to the current landscape and a projected future landscape, and the difference in storage is calculated, pixel by pixel.
 If multiple future scenarios are available, the differences between the current and each alternate future landscape can be compared.

 Additionally if the user provides a REDD scenario landcover map, the model will treat that raster as an additional future scenario and summarize results as a convenience to the user.

-Outputs of the model are expressed as Mg of carbon per grid cell, or if desired, the value of sequestration in currency units per grid cell.
+Outputs of the model are expressed as Mg of carbon per pixel, and if desired, the value of sequestration in currency units per pixel.
 We strongly recommend using the social value of carbon sequestration if the user is interested in expressing sequestration in monetary units.
 The social value of a sequestered ton of carbon is the social damage avoided by not releasing the ton of carbon into the atmosphere.

 The valuation model estimates the economic value of sequestration (not storage) as a function of the amount of carbon sequestered, the monetary value of each unit of carbon, a monetary discount rate, and the change in the value of carbon sequestration over time.
 Thus, valuation can only be done in the carbon model if you have a future scenario.
 Valuation is applied to sequestration, not storage, because market prices relate only to carbon sequestration.
 Discount rates are multipliers that typically reduce the value of carbon sequestration over time.
 The first type of discounting, the standard economic procedure of financial discounting, reflects the fact that people typically value immediate benefits more than future benefits due to impatience and uncertain economic growth.
 The second discount rate adjusts the social value of carbon sequestration over time.
 This value will change as the impact of carbon emissions on expected climate change-related damages changes.
 If we expect carbon sequestered today to have a greater impact on climate change mitigation than carbon sequestered in the future this second discount rate should be positive.
 On the other hand, if we expect carbon sequestered today to have less of an impact on climate change mitigation than carbon sequestered in the future this second discount rate should be negative.